 I don’t want a benefit for my kidney diagnosis

-One of the things no doctor or specialist will tell you when you are diagnosed with cancer is that you will lose a lot of money.
-You will lose time at work, you will have to pay some bills (even if you have insurance) that will cost a lot, and you will start to feel the financial pinch almost immediately.
+One of the things no doctor or specialist will tell you when you are diagnosed with kidney cancer is that you will lose a lot of money.
+You will lose time at work, have to pay some bills (even if you have insurance) that will cost a lot, and start to feel the financial pinch almost immediately.
 My wife and I do not have any money in savings, so we wound up in a tough spot after about six months.

 Through all of it, I refused any charity.
 But there came a time when my family needed help, so I swallowed my pride.
 When I finally relented to my friends’ request to do a benefit, I got involved in a conversation I never expected.

 Me: “Fine.
-We need the help.
+We need help.
 What kind of benefit are you thinking of?”

 My friend: “We are going to put together a day of hockey games at the local arena, do auctions, bring in celebrities, take donations, and have a great time.”